pivotal-cf/docs-cloudbees/Jenkins.html.md

 ```

 ### Cloud Foundry CLI
 The CF CLI is included via a plugin so that it is available to your Jenkins jobs.
 In a shell step you can now use the same `cf` commands that you would directly from your machine, including being able to push an app.

 The credentials for Cloud Foundry have to be specified in the shell step in order to connect to the api.

 #### Example
-A basic example to authenticate and then push the app to your space would be
+A basic example to authenticate and then push the app to your space would be:

 ```
 cf api https://api.your-cf-installation.com # add `--skip-ssl-validation` if needed